SPEAK Events for Parent Education

 CAIS Parent Representatives

-Michelle Kemper Verplaetse and Stephanie Reynaga serve as CAIS parent representatives for the group.
+Stephanie Reynaga serves as CAIS parent representative for the group.

 SPEAK pools resources among CAIS and other member schools.
 Its volunteer board members (typically 2 per school) plan, organize and hold exciting and timely parent education events.
 Usually this is a talk given by an expert in the field who has recently published a relevant book.
 Sometimes, it’s a panel discussion around a topic of interest or a screening of a relevant film.